KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

 ### 2. Knowledge-Embedding in Customized LLMs (GPTs)

 **Description**
-Integrate the annotation guidelines directly into knowledge in a customized GPT.
+Integrate the annotation guidelines directly into knowledge in a customized GPT so that it inherently "learns" and "knows" the annotation rules.

 **Implementation**

+1. **Guideline Preparation**: Prepare guidelines in any formats, such as PDF, JSON, or TXT.
-1. Embed knowledge, guidelines, or biomedical text, ensuring they become part of the model’s internal knowledge.
+2. **Knowledge Embedding**: Embed knowledge, guidelines, or biomedical text to ensure that they become part of LLM annotators' internal knowledge.
-2. Test whether the model can generalize to new texts without being explicitly prompted with the guidelines.
+3. **LLM Annotations**: ask LLM annotators to label relevant entities.
+4. **Evaluation**: Compare the generated annotations with the gold-standard annotations using PubAnnotation.

 (https://openai.com/index/introducing-gpts/)